Law School Case Brief

 Was the defendant dealer liable for the damage even though there were no warranties on the car?

-The court affirmed the judgment for defendant dealer because there was a provision in the contract that stated defendant dealer had made no warranties concerning the car.
-However, defendant manufacturer had printed up materials that claimed that the windshield was shatterproof.
-The court reversed and ordered a new trial against defendant manufacturer.
+On appeal, the court affirmed judgment for St. John Motors because there was a provision in the contract that stated defendant dealer had made no warranties concerning the car.
+However, Ford Motor Company had printed up materials that claimed that the windshield was shatterproof, and the lower court refused to allow in this evidence.
+In this case, the Court held that the evidence was improperly excluded even though there was no privity of contract between plaintiff and defendant manufacturer, because the windshield did not possess the qualities that defendant manufacturer had represented.
+Therefore, the Court reversed and ordered a new trial against defendant manufacturer.